Media Based Biography of Lena Zavaroni

 Neurosurgery for Mental Disorder (NMD)

-Surgeons at the University Hospital of Wales iniff have conducted 56 NMD operations in the past decade.
+Extract from Bruised UKSurgeons at the University Hospital of Wales Cardiff have conducted 56 NMD operations in the past decade.
 It was there that the former child singing star Lena Zavaroni, who suffered from anorexia, underwent such surgery in 1999 for severe depression.
 Though the operation seemed to have been a success, she died of Pneumonia less than a month later.
 According to Brian Simpson, consultant neurosurgeon atiff, the operations his team have conducted have led to a "marked improvement" in roughly half of those being treated for severe depression and OCD.
 "NMD is not a panacea," Simpson agrees.
 "It is carefully regulated and only offered to patients for whom all other treatments have failed But in the patients for whom it works well, whose suffering has been indescribable, it transforms their lives."

 Neurosurgery for Mental Disorder (Modern stereotactic psychosurgery)